Telematics Snapshot – Telematics Connection Data Page And Analytics Summary

 1. Search: Locate specific routes by entering keywords or route identifiers.

-2. Date & Time Filters: View routes for a specific date or select a date range based on scheduled start or end times, or actual start or end times.
+2. Date & Time Filters: View routes for a specific date or date range based on scheduled start or end times, or actual start or end times.

 The Routes tab provides an overview of all routes associated with the selected Telematics Connection, displayed in a structured data table.